criblio/appscope/website/src/pages/docs/tls.md

 ## Scoping Without TLS

-If you prefer to communicate in cleartext, connect to port 10091 instead of port 10090.
+If you prefer to communicate in without encryption, connect to port 10091 instead of port 10090.

 If it is enabled, disable the `tls` element in `scope.yml`.